 If this scenario doesn't scare you, it's probably because you have had thorough self-defense training and gun safety classes to help you quickly and effectively make shoot/don't shoot decisions.

-If this scenario does scare you, then as a gun owner, it’s your responsibility to further your situational awareness training and gain the confidence necessary to protect yourself, your loved ones, and your personal property in the event of a dangerous situation.
+If this scenario scares you, as a gun owner, it's your responsibility to further your situational awareness training and gain the confidence necessary to protect yourself, your loved ones, and your personal property in a dangerous situation.

 The most important thing to understand when it comes to situational training is that every person will react differently to the same situation.
 So the complication in shoot/don't shoot scenarios is that not only do you have to make a personal, difficult decision that affects the lives of all those involved, but you have to do it at a speed that might alter your perception of a situation.

-During stressful scenarios, your body’s natural “fight or flight” survival reflex will kick in.
+During stressful scenarios, your body's natural "fight or flight" survival reflex will kick in.
 Unfortunately, this means your fine motor skills will be diminished, and often you might experience tunnel vision, shaking numbness, or a pounding heart.
-So with these physical changes on the body, how are you supposed to make a sound, logical judgment call?
+So with these physical changes, how are you supposed to make a sound, logical judgment call?

-That is the exact reason advanced training plays such a critical role for first-time and long-term gun owners.
+That is why advanced training is critical for first-time and long-term gun owners.
 Nothing will ever beat hands-on training.
 Frequent and routine practice is vital.

 If you plan to carry as a civilian, you accept the possibility that you will, at some point, encounter a deadly situation that requires your quick and logical judgment.
 For responsible gun owners, it is vital to practice the following skills regularly:

 Virtual situational awareness training classes allow shooters to play out lifelike scenarios in a safe, supportive, and educational environment.
 This is the only way to go back and dissect what could and should be done differently if the situation ever arises in real life.
-When it happens in the real world, you don’t get a do-over.
+You don't get a do-over when it happens in the real world.

 Ultimately, shooters must learn to quickly and accurately assess:

-When you practice these life-saving skills in an educational environment, you can build the confidence necessary to make the right decision every single time.
-And ultimately, that is one of the core responsibilities for gun owners.
+When you practice these life-saving skills in an educational environment, you can build the confidence necessary to make the right decision every time.
+And ultimately, that is one of the core responsibilities of gun owners.